immysoun/5-bit-language/README.md

 y =	1 1001
 z =	1 1010

+Reading/Writing:

+when writing, you must have your thumbs be on your right. this means that any hand can be used

+when writing multiple of the same character, you must have all fingers absent (0 0000) before signal a new letter

 TO DO:
 - add left hand functionality
 - add values to null expressions
 - find ways to express non-alphabetic characters (numbers e.t.c) easily
+- a way to write fast (phrases? - assigning words like letters)
 ```